Pinguicula: Flowers

 As with almost all carnivorous plants, the flowers of butterworts are held far above the rest of the plant by a long stalk, in order to reduce the probability of trapping potential pollinators.
 The single, long-lasting flowers are zygomorphic, with two lower lip petals characteristic of the bladderwort family, and a spur extending from the back of the flower.
 The calyx has five sepals, and the petals are arranged in a two-part lower lip and a three-part upper lip.
 Most butterwort flowers are blue, violet or white, often suffused with a yellow, greenish or reddish tint.
-P. laueana and the newly described P. caryophyllacea are unique in having a strikingly red flowers.
+P. laueana and the newly described P. caryophyllacea are unique in having strikingly red flowers.
 Butterworts are often cultivated and hybridized primarily for their flowers.

 The shape and colors of butterwort flowers are distinguishing characteristics which are used to divide the genus into subgenera and to distinguish individual species from one another.